CAPS-Robotics/Website/README.md

-# Website for First Robotics Competition Team 2410
+# Website for FIRST Robotics Competition Team 2410

 Built using SLIM.
 Steps to set up SLIM for local hosting are below.